Home Appraisal and Home Inspection When Buying A Home

-An appraisal is required by the lender.
+An appraisal is property of the lender, and required by the underwriting guidelines.
+Recently (2017 update) required by the lender.
 This is how the lender decides how much money to lend you to purchase the home.

 During the appraisal process, the appraiser is looking at the condition of the property and trying to determine if the home is habitable.